 If you offer multiple shipping types (Shopify calls them ship_type) and orders are coming to Shipwire with the incorrect shipping type, you don’t have the right mapping between Shopify ship_types and Shipwire shipping methods, so you need to match them.

 - For example, consider if Shopify captures an order as ’1-Day Express’.
-This name (1-Day Express) doesn’t map to any predetermined mappings in Shipwire, so we’re unable to automatically select the correct menu item for you.
-If you don’t select anything from the drop down menu yourself, the decision is deferred to your Shipwire account, which will default to Ground Shipping.
+This name (1-Day Express) doesn’t map to any predetermined mappings in Shipwire, so we’re unable to determine the shipping type and will default to Ground Shipping.
+For International shipping types we do not recognize, it will default to Basic International.

 - To automate accurate mapping, rename your current Shopify shipping rates to match the names shown in the example mapping below (i.e. rename ’1-Day Express’ as ’1 Day Service’).
 Once you’ve done this, check Shopify orders against how they are captured in Shipwire to be certain the shiptypes and carriers are correct.
 The mapping we follow is as follows: